-He’s picked up a lot of fans along the way including the legendary calypsonian and Cultural Ambassador for Barbados, Mighty Gabby, who has won the Barbadian calypso crown a staggering eight times.
-He once said in an interview, “Lord Radio is one of my heroes in the calypso business.
+He’s picked up a lot of fans along the way, including the legendary calypsonian and Cultural Ambassador for Barbados, Mighty Gabby, who has won the Barbadian calypso crown a staggering eight times.
+In an interview, he said, “Lord Radio is one of my heroes in the calypso business.
 I have learned a lot from him.
-It is people like him who paved the way for people like me to earn a living from this art form.”
+People like him paved the way for people like me to earn a living from this art form.”

 Another of his followers was Gil Figaro, founder of the Caribbean Sunshine Awards, which lauded him in 2004.
 This was only the first of his accolades.
 Lord Radio’s achievements and contributions have been celebrated ever since.
-In 2005 he was honored with the Barbados Hotel & Tourism Association President’s Lifetime Achievement Award, and this was followed with the Barbados Music Awards presenting him with an award for his valuable contribution to local entertainment in 2007.
+In 2005 he was honored with the Barbados Hotel & Tourism Association President’s Lifetime Achievement Award, followed by the Barbados Music Awards presenting him with an award for his valuable contribution to local entertainment in 2007.

-For many, money is the ultimate goal, but not for Lord Radio.
-He said, “Entertaining is more than about money for me, it is about making people happy, and all the next day they are still talking about me.”
+Money is the ultimate goal for many, but not for Lord Radio.
+He said, “Entertaining is more than about money for me, it is about making people happy, and all the next day, they are still talking about me.”